Khanya-Khosana/Khanya-Khosana/README.md

 # 👋 About Me: Khanya Khosana

-## 🚀 Aspiring Data Scientist | Mathematics & Statistics Enthusiast
+## 🚀 Aspiring Data Scientist/Analyst | Mathematics & Statistics Enthusiast

 Hi!
 I'm **Khanya Khosana**, a final year university student majoring in **Statistics and Computer Science**.
 I'm passionate about **data science, machine learning, and statistical analysis**, with a strong foundation in **mathematics, programming, and data analytics**.